BrickBot/BrickBot.github.io/index.md

 ## Disclaimer
 Neither this organization nor any of its included projects are associated in any way with Lego or any other companies.
 Follow [this link to access the official Lego MindStorms Website](http://mindstorms.lego.com/).

+## Notes
+No known version of the Lego USB tower driver for 64-bit Windows is known to exist.
+Conversely, there is not currenly a version of GitHub Desktop for 32-bit Windows.
+For those wanting an alternative to GitHub Desktop that also provides a 32-bit distribution, the open source [GitAhead](http://gitahead.com/) project is suggested.

 * * *